tech-arjunan/SampleWebApp/README.md

-This repository demonstrates a straightforward implementation of a generic repository pattern and its integration within a controller using dependency injection.
+I have implemented a simple generic repository pattern and used NUnit and Moq frameworks for unit testing.
+The repository is injected into the ProductController via dependency injection, allowing me to successfully write unit test cases for both the ProductRepository and ProductController.

-It includes NUnit test cases for the repositories and utilizes Moq to mock dependencies for controller testing.
+However, for the UserController, the test cases fail because the UserController directly instantiates the UserRepository instead of using dependency injection.
+Consequently, the mock repository set up in the UserControllerTests is not utilized, making it challenging to mock dependencies effectively for testing.